-Ngā Iwi o Tauranga Moana (a collective group for Māori tribes in Tauranga) had reason to be concerned when the Rena grounded on the Astrolabe Reef on 5 October 2011.
-They were concerned, as everyone was, about the effects of the oil spill and debris on the environment, both for the short and long term.
-Their particular concern, though, was the health of the kaimoana.
-It is of great importance to iwi that they are able to provide fresh kaimoana for important meetings and ceremonies, especially bereavement occasions.
-It is implicit to maintaining the mana of the hapū and iwi.
+Ngā Iwi o Tauranga Moana (a collective group for Māori tribes in Tauranga) were deeply concerned when the Rena grounded on the Astrolabe Reef on 5 October 2011.
+Like so many, they were concerned about the effects of the oil spill and debris on the environment, both for the short and long term.
+A particular concern was for the health of the kaimoana.
+It is of great cultural importance to iwi that they are able to provide fresh kaimoana for important meetings and ceremonies, especially bereavement occasions.
+This is part of maintaining the mana of the hapū and iwi.

 A Māori food source